MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/dankort/integration-and-testing.md

 layout: 'child'
 ---

-To integrate Dankort using our API, see API Reference – [Credit cards](/api/#credit-cards).
+To process Dankort payments via our API, see API Reference – [Credit cards](/api/#credit-cards).

 For the Dankort logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).